emreozturanli/Checkout-Form/README.md

 * used most of the input elements in CSS,
 * placed a submit button in form,
 * used mobile first approach.

+### Last update 🔻

+* Javascript functionalities was added,
+* You can change the amount and remove the item,
+* While doing this total price is always changing to correct value.